noahkei/noahkei.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-Welcome to Marco Chan's website!
-I am a final year master's students at the [Faculty of Information](https://ischool.utoronto.ca/), University of Toronto.
+Welcome to Noah Kei's website!
+I am a MI graduate (HCDS & ISD) at the [Faculty of Information](https://ischool.utoronto.ca/), University of Toronto.

 My research interest focuses on technologies that bolster our increasingly fragile democracies.
 From designing community-based sociotechnical system, combatting against misinformation, to exploring alternative economies that sustain democratic structures, I am dedicated to creating effective social technologies and sociotechnical practices in risk management that addresses collective vulnerablities and promotes sustainability in democratic socities.